Nigel Benn: WBC super-middleweight champion

 Following his loss to Eubank, Benn returned in 1991 with a seventh-round KO victory over Robbie Sims (Marvin Hagler's half-brother).
 In July of that year, Benn made his super-middleweight debut with a fourth-round TKO over Kid Milo.
 After defeating two more journeyman fighters that year, he began 1992 with a one-punch KO victory against Dan Sherry.
 He followed this up with a unanimous decision win over the formidable Thulani Malinga, a future world champion whom Benn would face again years later.

 Now on a six-fight winning streak, including five at super middleweight, Benn earned another shot at a world title.
 On 10 October 1992, Benn successfully challenged Mauro Galvano for the WBC super-middleweight title in Palaghiaccio di Marino, Marino, Lazio, Italy.
 Due to a severe cut, Galvano could not continue after the third round, awarding Benn the title.

+Benn vs. Eubank II

 Benn's move to the higher weight class led him to refine his fight strategy and adopt a more measured approach.
 He successfully defended his title three times, defeating fellow Britons Nicky Piper and Lou Gent, followed by a rematch with Galvano that Benn won by unanimous decision.
 He then faced Chris Eubank, now WBO super-middleweight champion, in a unification bout on 9 October 1993.
 The bout ended in a draw, with both fighters retaining their respective titles.
 Benn defended his title twice in 1994 with unanimous decisions against Henry Wharton and Juan Carlos Giminez Ferreyra.